How to Harvest Potatoes From Garden Beds and Containers

 Step 5: Re-establish the Plant

-Set the plant back into the soil and water thoroughly to re-establish.
+Set the plant back into the soil and water thoroughly to re-establish the plant.

 How to Harvest Potatoes Grown in Containers